esmarkowski/you_look_fine/README.md

 The script handles keyboard interrupts, so you can stop it by pressing Ctrl+C. It also ensures that the webcam is properly released and all windows are destroyed when the script ends, regardless of whether it was interrupted or finished normally.

 Use at your own risk.
-Read
+You can easily hit rate limits if you don't use --run-once or read the command line arguments.

 ```